symfony/symfony-docs/translation.rst

 .. tip::

-    If you use Phrase as a provider and you don't define the ``locales`` or the ``domains`` option, every locale of the project is pulled, and so is every tag (each tag matches a translation domain).
+    If you don't define the ``locales`` or the ``domains`` option, every locale of the project is pulled, and every tag you created is pulled as a domain.
+    The tags Phrase creates on its own are skipped.

     .. versionadded:: 8.2

         Support for pulling every locale and every domain of a Phrase project when the ``locales`` and ``domains`` options are not defined was introduced in Symfony 8.2.

 Pushing and Pulling Translations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~